 Chinatowns across the United States have always been about mixing the old and the new.
 Food, language, art, and architecture from the world’s oldest continuously evolving culture mixing with a new country, new cities, and new building codes.
 Like a real cauldron, sometimes the mixing can get quite heated.
 Like the cauldrons of myth and folklore, the results can also be magical.

-The old: As part of Lunar New Year celebrations, every year Chinatowns all over the world host a lion dance parade.
+The old: As part of Lunar New Year celebrations, every year Chinese communities all over the world host lion dance parades.
 In the traditional ritual spread from southern China, believed to ward off evil and bring prosperity, troupes of dancers in a lion costume walk the streets blessing each shop, accompanied by the beating of drums and cymbals and the firing of confetti cannons.
 It can go on all day, and in a big Chinatown like Manhattan’s, there can be dozens of lions parading the streets.

 The new: This year, for the first time, a small “cleanup crew” dressed in bold red jumpsuits walked the same streets as the lion dancers.
 Carrying butterfly nets, brooms, and dustpans, they invited others to join them in collecting the confetti.
 Some were confused and wanted to tell them the city has a sanitation department, but most who encountered them were delighted to join — even a few toddlers.
 Their goal was not to collect all the confetti, but “to raise awareness of the fight against gentrification in Chinatown, through art pieces,” says cleanup crewmember Melody Mok.